IbrahimTanyalcin/Cahir/README.md

 [Cahir](dist/cahir.0.0.0.evergreen.umd.js) is a function proxy that allows you interchangibly use tagged templates and method calls.
+You can use it as an imperative framework with declerative bits.
+You define the routines and you define the shortcuts.

+## The famous TODO wars:

 ## What are the advantages?: